 - Offer an incentive in the form of loyalty points or discount coupons to current customers who write reviews; Adagio Teas rewards customers with five loyalty points for each review written, and it has helped them generate hundreds of reviews per product

 - You can also offer raffle entries to customers who leave product reviews; prizes may include gift certificates or best-selling items in your store to persuade shoppers to write a review

 - Use a customer loyalty program like Podium that makes it easy for employees to ask customers to leave reviews

 Overall, online sales and specifically mobile sales are becoming an increasingly large part of overall holiday sales.
-This year, 55 percent of shoppers plan to shop online this holiday season.
-Cyber Monday is the busiest online shopping day of the year in the United States but having an online and mobile strategy is important for keeping your sales strong throughout the holiday season and the year ahead.
+In 2019, Cyber Monday sales are expected to reach $8.2 billion.
+Cyber Monday is the busiest online shopping day of the year in the US but having an online and mobile strategy is important for keeping your sales strong throughout the holiday season and the year ahead.